ailsonguedes/Iris-Flower-ML-Project/README.md

 ## 💻 How To Run

 - This is a Jupyter Notebook algorithm.
 - I recommend that you run this algorithm on a Jupyter notebook environment in your machine or browser.
+- But you can run it on your terminal if you have Python on your computer.
+  - In your terminal, go at the path were your save the files.
+  - **Run (python app.py)**